-A fire can destroy a home in a matter of minutes, and even a small fire can result in an unthinkable loss.
+A fire can become life-threatening in a matter of minutes, and even a small fire can result in an unthinkable loss.
 Unfortunately, in many home fires, victims were fatally injured before the fire department arrived at the scene.
 Dangerous blazes generally do not just happen.
 Most of the time, a deadly fire is the result of some form of negligence.
-Home fires and home fire deaths occur more often in colder months.
-Home structure fires are frequently caused by cooking materials, smoking materials, and heating equipment, according to the National Fire Protection Association.
+Home fire injuries and home fire deaths occur more often in colder months.
+Home structure fire injuries are frequently caused by cooking materials, smoking materials, and heating equipment, according to the National Fire Protection Association.
 Over a five-year period:

 - Smoking materials were the primary cause of accidental house fires deaths.